agda/agda/doc/user-manual/tools/command-line-options.rst

      Since 2.8.0, the data directory is determined as follows:

-     - The *default base data directory* is defined at build time, either as the standard data directory defined by Cabal, or, if the :option:`use-xdg-data-home` build flag is enabled, as ``$XDG_DATA_HOME/agda``.
+     - The *default data directory* is defined at build time, either as the standard data directory defined by Cabal, or, if the :option:`use-xdg-data-home` build flag is enabled, as ``$XDG_DATA_HOME/agda/$AGDA_VERSION``.

-     - The *base data directory* can be set at runtime using the :envvar:`Agda_datadir` environment variable, and defaults to the default base data directory.
+     - The *data directory* can be set at runtime using the :envvar:`Agda_datadir` environment variable and defaults to the default data directory.
-     - The *data directory* is obtained by appending the version (and optional commit information) to the base data directory, and can be printed with this flag.
+       It can be printed with this flag.

 .. option:: --emacs-mode={COMMAND}